Therapy designed for performers

 Ongoing sessions

-50 minutes, typically weekly, at £150 per session.
+50 minutes, typically weekly or fortnightly, at £175 per session.
 Most people notice meaningful change within 8–12 sessions, though some prefer longer-term work.

 Session fees